kurtosis-tech/kurtosis/docs/docs/guides/running-in-ci.md

 Step Two: Initialize The Configuration
 --------------------------------------
-A new Kurtosis installation [telemetry](../explanations/metrics-philosophy.md) enabled on installation.
+A new Kurtosis installation has [telemetry](../explanations/metrics-philosophy.md) enabled on installation.
 You can change the default behavior by running,

 ```
 kurtosis analytics disable